polakowo/vectorbt/README.md

         <img src="https://badges.gitter.im/vectorbt.svg" /></a>
 </p>

-_Note_: This project is maintained but no new features are developed; they are now coming exclusively to [__vectorbt.pro__](https://vectorbt.pro/) - commercial successor of vectorbt.
-Pull requests are welcome.

 ## :sparkles: Usage

 vectorbt allows you to easily backtest strategies with a couple of lines of Python code.